rasendubi/blog/posts/2015-08-02-io-is-your-command-pattern.md

     return (2015 - read year)
 ```

 Haskell has a special [do-notation](https://en.wikibooks.org/wiki/Haskell/do_notation).
-In fact, it's just a syntactic sugar for `>>`, `>>=` and lambdas.
+In fact, it's just syntactic sugar for `>>`, `>>=` and lambdas.
 So the last program is the same as previous one.

-Now you should notice that the whole Haskell program is one big command and there is no `execute` in Haskell &mdash; all programs should be composed of primitive commands provided by the base library.
+Now you should notice that the whole Haskell program is one big command and there is no `execute` in Haskell---all programs should be composed of primitive commands provided by the base library.

 That's how Haskell keeps things pure.
 Think!
-Your whole program is just a command &mdash; a recipe that describes what program should do. `putStrLn` is a pure(!) function that returns command (which in turn knows what to print on screen). `getLine` is a constant(!) value &mdash; a command; you're not performing I/O when you type `name <- getLine`.
+Your whole program is just a command---a recipe that describes what program should do. `putStrLn` is a pure(!) function that returns command (which in turn knows what to print on screen). `getLine` is a constant(!) value---a command; you're not performing I/O when you type `name <- getLine`.

 ## Conclusion

-- IO is a free command pattern in Haskell; you can pass `IO` values around as any other values.
+- IO is a free command pattern in Haskell; you can pass `IO` values around like any other values.
 - All functions in Haskell are pure;
-- `do` is not a hack for doing I/O; it's just a syntactic sugar;
+- `do` is not a hack for doing I/O; it's just syntactic sugar;

 *P.S.
 Note that `>>`, `>>=`, `return` and do-notation are not unique to `IO` and I lied about their types.
 They all work for any [Monad](https://wiki.haskell.org/Monad), not just `IO`.*